Participating Libraries and Archives

 Harry Ransom Humanities Research Center at the University of Texas, Austin

 The HRC is one of the world's finest culture archives, and its performing arts collection is one of its key strengths.
 Material included here has been selected from individual collections within the performing arts division, including the Harry Houdini collection, the Joe E. Ward Collection, the Circus Collection and the Barnum and Bailey Collection.
-Details of the HRC's holdings in the area of performing arts can be seen here.
+Details of the HRC's holdings in the area of performing arts can be seen on their website.

 Lambeth Archives is a record office, located in the borough of Lambeth, London.
 It is open to the public free of charge.
 Amongst other material, the archive includes impressive collections relating to the rich theatrical heritage of Lambeth and Southwark and other popular entertainments in the area.
 The Vauxhall Gardens Archive, included in our collection, provides a wealth of information on the garden and many other aspects of 18th and 19th century social life and entertainment.
 More information on Lambeth Archives and its collections can be found on its website.